mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 For content.sjs:

-- Remove code that adds addresses, phones, and emails to the employee; Acme source data does not include these.
+- Remove code that adds addresses, phones, and emails to the employee.
+Acme source data does not include these.
 - As with Department, map source to target using the mapping spec as a guide; see the code commented by "!!!
-USING SME MAPPING !!!" in below.
+USING SME MAPPING !!!" below.
 One quirk of Acme data is that the source JSON includes a salaryHistory array.
 From this array we pick the most recent salary entry; it is from this entry that we determine the employee's current base salary.
 The comment "get the salary record with the most recent date" finds this entry using an array sort on date.
 - Calculate the value of uri similarly to how you calculated the department's uri above.
 See the code commented by "!!!
 CALCULATED !!!".
 Remember to import the generated library: const ulib = require("modelgen/EmployeeHubModel/lib.sjs");

+The extractInstanceEmployee function should look like this:

 ```
 function extractInstanceEmployee(source) {

   var instance = source.toObject().envelope.instance;
-  xdmp.log(JSON.stringify(instance));

   // get the salary record with the most recent date
   var salaryDoc = instance.salaryHistory.sort(function(a,b) {